-In accordance with Government Auditing Standards, we have also issued our report dated September 17, 2021 on our consideration of the Fire District No. 2 of the Township of Middle's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Fire District No. 2 of the Township of Middle's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated July 18, 2022, on our consideration of the District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the District's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering District's internal control over financial reporting and compliance.

-HOLT MCNALLY & ASSOCIATES, INC.
+Not M. Nelly & Lisocutes, Inc. HOLT MCNALLY & ASSOCIATES, INC.